KRS-AMD/ament_acceleration/QUALITY_DECLARATION.md

 ### Linters and Static Analysis [4.v]

-`ament_acceleration` uses and passes all the standard linters and static analysis tools for a C package as described in the [ROS 2 Developer Guide](https://docs.ros.org/en/rolling/Contributing/Developer-Guide.html#linters-and-static-analysis).
+`ament_hardware_acceleration` uses and passes all the standard linters and static analysis tools for a C package as described in the [ROS 2 Developer Guide](https://docs.ros.org/en/rolling/Contributing/Developer-Guide.html#linters-and-static-analysis).

-Results of the nightly linter tests can be found [here](https://ci.ros2.org/view/nightly/job/nightly_linux_release/lastBuild/testReport/ament_acceleration).
+Results of the nightly linter tests can be found [here](https://ci.ros2.org/view/nightly/job/nightly_linux_release/lastBuild/testReport/ament_hardware_acceleration).
 -->

 ## Dependencies [5]

-Below are evaluations of each of `ament_acceleration`'s run-time and build-time dependencies that have been determined to influence the quality.
+Below are evaluations of each of `ament_hardware_acceleration`'s run-time and build-time dependencies that have been determined to influence the quality.

 <!--
 It has several "buildtool" dependencies, which do not affect the resulting quality of the package, because they do not contribute to the public library API.